The loom goes straight, so the laser is light, so I think it will be difficult to refract.

 On Earth, reflecting using a mirror would be the most realistic.

-Same Tag How much does it cost to have a laser hair removal at the dermatologist?
+Same Tag How many times is it appropriate to buy a laser hair removal machine?